More About Coaching, NLP, & Other Approaches to Personal Change

-NLP has become very well known for its success in rapidly changing phobias and post traumatic responses.
-This may take as little as half an hour depending on the precise nature of the problem.
-The change involves re-coding the way the memory has been stored in the nervous system.
+NLP has become well known for its success in working with people with phobias and post traumatic responses.
+The process involves re-coding the way the memory has been stored in the nervous system.

 Allergies & Asthma

-Hypnotherapy is a widely accepted and researched method of enabling people to make changes in their health, personal development, and relationships.
+Hypnotherapy is a widely accepted and researched method of enabling people to effectively support their health, personal development, and relationships.
 It is a process of communicating with our own or someone else’s unconscious mind, assisted by having the person enter a relaxed state.
 It allows us to connect with the deepest programming within our minds and bodies.
 When body relaxes and mind quiets, a natural rebalancing function of the body-mind system occurs.
 Body knows how to heal automatically.